mushroomhostage/Chestpack/README.md

 Simply add a recipe to craft a chest with the following enchantments:

 * Fortune I - identifies an empty pack (higher levels are used as unique identifiers)
-* Efficiency # - level is number of slots
+* Efficiency # - level is number of slots, negated
 * Power - if present, pack has an integrated workbench